michael-nilsen/php-hacks/check_is_bot/README.md

 Who?
 ====

-At the time of writing, the malware servers mallicious ads for EssayPro.
+At the time of writing, the malware serves malicious ads for EssayPro.
 The website EssayPro.com is owned and operated by Devellux LLC, Georgia, according to the website's Terms and Conditions.
 EssayPro (@EssayPro_) has not responded to a request for comments on Twitter regarding their service being advertised in this malicious manner at the time of writing.

 The domains `maildelegation.top` and `tndns.net` are registered with DomainContext, Inc. and using Cloudflare's nameservers.
 The whois for both is as follows: